Efficiently Training Time-to-First-Spike Spiking Neural Networks from Scratch: Methods

 \subsection{At-Most-One-Spike Spiking Neuron Model}

-The At-Most-One-Spike (AMOS) spiking neuron model \cite{kheradpisheh2020temporal, yang2024tq} is extended from the general discrete-time spiking neuron model \cite{fang2023spikingjelly, fang2024parallel} with the restriction of firing no more than once.
-The neuronal dynamics of the AMOS spiking neuron are as follows:
+The At-Most-One-Spike (AMOS) spiking neuron model \cite{yang2024tq} is an extension of the general discrete-time spiking neuron model \cite{fang2024parallel} with the restriction of firing no more than once.
+The neuronal dynamics of the AMOS spiking neuron are governed by three sequential stages: \textit{charge}, \textit{fire}, and \textit{mask update}, as shown in Figure \ref{fig:ttfs_neuron} and the following equations:

-where $H[t]$ is the membrane potential, $X[t]$ is the input current, $S[t]$ is the output spike, and $F[t]$ is the firing mask at the time-step $t$. $f$ in Eq. \eqref{eq:amos_charge} is the neuronal charge function specified for different neurons.
+where $H[t]$ is the membrane potential, $X[t]$ is the input current, $S[t]$ is the output spike, and $F[t]$ is the firing mask at time-step $t$.
+The neuronal charge function $f$ in Eq. \eqref{eq:amos_charge} is neuron-specific.
+For example, the formulation for the IF neuron is:

-The Heaviside function $\Theta(x)$ in Eq.~(\ref{eq:amos_fire}) satisfies $\Theta(x)=1$ if $x\geq0$ else $0$.
-Spiking is governed by mask $F[t]$ that accumulates via Eq.~\eqref{eq:amos_update}, with initial states $H[-1]=F[-1]=0$.
+The Heaviside function $\Theta(x)$ satisfies $\Theta(x)=1$ if $x\geq0$ and $0$ otherwise.
+Spiking is governed by the mask $F[t]$ that accumulates via Eq.~\eqref{eq:amos_update}, with initial states $H[-1]=F[-1]=0$.
 When $S[i]=1$ at time-step $i$, $F[i]=1$ prevents subsequent firing.
-Hence, the neuron can only fire no more than one spike and is named the AMOS spiking neuron (see Supplementary Material for neuronal dynamic details).
-Compared to traditional spiking neurons, the neuronal dynamics of the AMOS neuron omit the reset mechanism, allowing post-spike resting that could enhance energy efficiency in asynchronous neuromorphic chips.
+Hence, the neuron can fire no more than one spike and is named the AMOS spiking neuron.

+Compared to traditional spiking neurons, the neuronal dynamics of the AMOS neuron omit the reset mechanism, allowing for post-spike resting that could enhance energy efficiency in asynchronous neuromorphic chips.
 During training, the neuron is forced to fire a spike at the last time-step $t=T-1$ if it has not fired from $t=0$ to $t=T-2$.
-This setting is also implemented without the if-else statement by updating $S[T-1]$ as:
+This setting is also implemented without an if-else statement by updating $S[T-1]$ as:

 Eq.~(\ref{eq:force_fire}) is used after Eq.~(\ref{eq:amos_update}) at the last time-step.
-This setting preserves the one-spike characteristic, which is crucial for theoretical analysis and will be frequently referred to in the following subsections.
-During inference, the AMOS will not be forced to fire at the last time-step, instead, it runs in step-by-step mode, enabling early stopping when a spike occurs in the last layer.
+This setting preserves the one-spike characteristic, which is crucial for theoretical analysis and will be frequently referred to in the following sections.
+During inference, the AMOS neuron is not forced to fire at the last time-step.
+Instead, it runs in step-by-step mode.
+This enables early stopping when a spike occurs in the last layer.